Asaye/autocad-dxf/README.md

 #### &#x1F537; connected(entity :object [, plane :string]):

 This function is used to obtain all the entities which are forming a chain with a given ```entity``` which is passed as the first parameter.
 Only end point to end point connections are considered and if multiple branches exist, only one arbitrary direction is followed to get the concatenated entities.
 The return type is an object with two keys: ```left``` and ```right``` where the associated values are one-dimensional arrays of entities which are connected (exclusive) to the given entity on the left and right sides respectively.
-The function is applicable for lines, open polylines, arcs and open ellipses.
+The function is applicable for lines, aligned or rotated dimension lines, open polylines, arcs and open ellipses.

 The optional <code>plane</code> parameter specifies the applicable plane.
 Its possible values are ```x-y``` (or ```y-x```), ```y-z```(or ```z-y```), and ```x-z```(or ```z-x```).
 If not given, ```x-y``` will be used.